 Cacao (Theobroma cacao) is an Amazonian tree with highly desired seed pods containing the substance responsible for what we know today as chocolate.
 This herb has always been highly sought after, and in fact was so highly valued in Aztec times that the seeds were used as a form of currency.
 The latin name "Theobroma" actually means "food of the gods".

 When using this plant as medicine, it's important to consider a few things in its preparation.
-Always choose cacao with the littlest amount of processing possible, and avoid anything with added sugar.
+Always choose cacao with the least amount of processing possible, and avoid anything with added sugar.

-In the past, processing involved roasting and mixing the powder into a highly bitter drink.
-The sweet chocolate you find commonly in many convenience stores today are not the same thing.
-You can find unprocessed roasted cacao powder in health food shops however, which is much better for use as a medicine and daily health tonic.
+In the past, processing involved roasting and mixing the powder into a bitter drink.
+The sweet chocolate you find commonly in many convenience stores today is not the same thing.
+You can find unprocessed roasted cacao powder in health food shops which is much better for use as a medicine and daily health tonic.

 The whole plant is medicinal for different uses.
-The leaves are best for cancer treatment, while the seeds (chocolate) are best for its uses involving the chemical theobromine (appetite stimulant, anti-diabetic, anti-cholesterol, stimulant) which is very similar to caffeine.
+The leaves are the best for cancer, while the seeds (chocolate) are best for its uses involving the chemical theobromine (appetite stimulant, anti-diabetic, anti-cholesterol, stimulant) which is very similar to caffeine.
 The nutritional content of cacao seeds are also very impressive, containing minerals such as copper, magnesium, and iron, making this useful as a nutritional supplement as well.